octopus-network/octopus-appchain-anchor/README.md

 * `OCT token`: The OCT token is used to stake for the validators of corresponding appchain.
 * `NEAR fungible token`: A token which is lived in NEAR protocol.
 It should be a NEP-141 compatible contract.
 This contract can bridge the token to the corresponding appchain.
 * `wrapped appchain token`: The wrapped token of the appchain native token, which is managed by a contract in NEAR protocol.
 * `token bridging history`: The token bridging fact happens in this contract.
+These data will be used to browse or audit all bridging actions happened in this contract.
 * `staking history`: The staking history happens in this contract.
+These data will be used to recover the status of `validator set` at a certain time.
 * `appchain message`: The message which is relayed to this contract by `octopus relayer`.
+* `anchor event`: The events which indicate that the corresponding appchain may need to perform necessary operations.
 * `octopus relayer`: A standalone service which will relay the `appchain message` to this contract.
 * `appchain settings`: A set of settings for booting corresponding appchain, which includes `chain_spec`, `raw_chain_spec`, `boot_nodes`, `rpc_endpoint` and other necessary field(s).
 * `anchor settings`: A set of settings for current appchain anchor, which includes `token_price_maintainer_account` and other necessary field(s).